PrismaticFlower/swbf-unmunge/readme.md

 File Type | Notes
 ------------ | -------------
 Object Definitions | Recovered nearly perfectly.
-Config Files (*.fx, *,sky, *.mcfg etc) | With a string dictionary recovered nearly perfectly for most file types or recovered poorly for some file types without one
+Config Files (*.fx, *,sky, *.mcfg etc) | With a string dictionary recovered nearly perfectly for most file types or recovered poorly for some file types without one.
 Textures | Recovered nearly perfectly.
 World Info | Most world info is recovered in a very good quality fashion.
 Path Planning | All info is recovered except dynamic pathing groups and path weights.